 We loved to feature you as one of our #PolarPeople.

 During the APECS International Polar Week 20 - 26 March 2017, we organised a photo competition, PolarPeople, where everyone was able to vote for the best photo in three different categories

 - 1- PolarPeople in action;

 - 3- PolarPeople & wildlife.

-APECS would like to invite you to participat in in Polar Week by sharing with us your experiences and your art.
-We would like to portray a series of artists that have worked in polar latitude and listen to them about their stories, sources of inspiration, and vision of the future.
-We would like to display a piece of your art online during the Polar Week, followed by a brief statement (250 words maximum) describing the piece and your inspiration for it.
+APECS invited you to participate in the Polar Week by sharing your experiences and your art.
+We portrayed a series of artists that have worked in polar latitude and listen to them about their stories, sources of inspiration, and vision of the future.

-To promote Polar Week APECS will be hosting an Ask Me Anything on the Reddit forum /r/Science forum /r/Science on March 25 from 11 am-2pm Eastern Standard Time.
-We will have a panel of APECS members answering questions related to various research topics, what it’s like to work in the polar regions, or even how to get into polar research.
+To promote Polar Week APECS hosted an Ask Me Anything on the Reddit forum /r/Science forum /r/Science on March 25 from 11 am-2pm Eastern Standard Time.
+This was a penal where APECS members answered questions related to various research topics, what it’s like to work in the polar regions, or even how to get into polar research.